LucasDelfino92/morrowindsharp/mw#.md

 Prevents you from sleeping in owned beds unless the owner really likes you.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.

 [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631?tab=files)
 Restores the possibility of contracting blight diseases while out in a blight storm.
-As per in-game dialogue, you can now actually catch blight from blight storms.

 [**Blight Is Coming**](https://www.nexusmods.com/morrowind/mods/47649?tab=files)
-As per in-game dialogue, Corprus Beasts will now have a chance to spawn during blight storms.
+Corprus Beasts will now have a chance to spawn during blight storms, as hinted in in-game dialogue.

 [**Borrowed Time**](https://www.nexusmods.com/morrowind/mods/48971?tab=files)
 Prevents Fortify Health and Drain Health effects from killing actors outright, leaving them at least one health point after they expire and are casted, respectively.